 This allows Opta to log the following:

-Of course, the event-based nature of the data is such that you can calculate any combination such as chipped passes over 20 yards in the final third that go sideways.
+In summation the event-based nature of the data is such that you can calculate any combination.
+For example, a chipped pass over 20 yards, in the final third, that goes sideways.

 This is simply a formula where successful passes are divided by total attempted passes in whichever combination of passes is selected.
 Usually, pass completion excludes crosses.